adamritter/nostr-relaypool-ts/README.md

   - logAllEvents: Log all events that are sent back to separate subscriptions.
 It can be a lot of events, so this option is only advised for application development, especially debugging.

+  - unsubscribeOnEose: The most important option to use for past events with different queries (for example subscribing when the ids are known). the number of subscriptions on relays are limited, this option closes subscription on each relay when the relay sends EOSE event.

 Return value: